 It is thought that the legendary character of Kaldi would have existed around 850 A.D.
 This account coincides with the commonly held belief that coffee cultivation began in Ethiopia around the ninth century.
 However, some believe that coffee was cultivated as early as 575 A.D. in Yemen.

-According to some sources, there was also a way of eating coffee as a porridge, and this method of consuming coffee could be seen amongst several other indigenous tribes of Ethiopia around the tenth century.
+According to some sources, there was also a way of eating coffee as a porridge, and this method of consuming coffee could be seen amongst several other indigenous nations of Ethiopia around the tenth century.

 The Ethiopian Coffee Ceremony

 The Ethiopian coffee ceremony is central to the communities of many Ethiopian villages.
 You can read more about this in the article The Ethiopian Coffee Ceremony.

 The Etymology of Coffee